Categories

 According to crypto and blockchain experts, Proof-of-Stake delivers more advantages than the Proof-of-Work model.
 It offers faster transaction speeds and more energy efficiency.
 With these advantages, the Proof-of-Stake model supports more scalable blockchains, making it easier for more users to join the networks.

 Additionally, the Proof-of-Stake model creates opportunities to earn more crypto.
-It allows users to stake their crypto assets in a liquidity pool to earn more coins as rewards in return.
+It allows users to stake their crypto assets to participate in network validation and earn rewards in return.

 Yet, it is generally thought to be less secure.